giffordlabcvr/DIGS-tool/README.md

  1. Performing multiple searches systematically, involving various **query sequences** and/or **target databases**.
  2. Classifying “**hits**” (matching sequences) via comparison to a **reference sequence library** curated by the investigator.

-**Database-integrated genome screening (DIGS)** is a form of systematic genome screening in which a sequence similarity search-based screening pipeline is linked to a relational database management system (RDBMS).
+**Database-integrated genome screening (DIGS)** is a form of systematic genome screening in which a sequence similarity search-based screening pipeline is linked to a **relational database management system** ([RDBMS](https://www.w3schools.com/mysql/mysql_rdbms.asp)).
 This provides a robust foundation for implementing large-scale, automated screens, and allows screening output to be investigated via database-querying.

 **The DIGS Tool is a software framework for implementing DIGS on UNIX/LINUX and Macintosh OSX platforms**.
 The program is accessible through a text-based console interface.
 It uses the [BLAST+ ](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) program suite to perform similarity search-based screening, and the [MySQL](https://dev.mysql.com/downloads/mysql/) RDBMS to capture screen output.

 ## Overview

-To run the DIGS tool requires PERL, BLAST+, and MySQL (or a supported fork of MySQL such as MariaDB).
+To run the DIGS tool requires [PERL](https://www.perl.org/), [BLAST](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) and [MySQL](https://dev.mysql.com/downloads/mysql/) (or a supported fork of MySQL such as MariaDB).

-Steps involved in installing the DIGS tool and using it to perform DIGS:
+Steps involved in installing the DIGS tool and using it to perform DIGS are as follows:

 1. Install and configure DIGS
     - [Download](https://github.com/giffordlabcvr/DIGS-tool/zipball/master) the DIGS tool